leomrtns/super_distance/README.md

 supertree).

 The algorithms expect input trees with branch lengths (since it estimates distances between leaves using individual branch lengths), but the program works in their absence &mdash; although many output trees will be the same.
-Some output trees will also be the same if there are no paralogs (since they use different strategies for paralog distances resolution).
+The program detects whether any gene tree maps more than one tip to the same species.
+It outputs 18 trees for orthologous data and retains the mean/min alternatives, producing 36 trees, when paralogs are detected.
+This detection also applies when a species file is supplied.

 ### Mapping from genes to species
 The input trees don't need to have information on all species, which is the classic supertree setting.